All Episodes

 Honorable.

-Why that was to end ethnic cleansing.
+Why, that was to end ethnic cleansing.

-Why who could oppose that?
+Why, who could oppose that?

 That's a basic human rights and civil rights.

-Well, wait a minute, the Saddam killed 300.
+Well, wait a minute.

 Why do we care about that?

-He wasn't harming us, neither were the Serbs and the Bosnians.
+Neither were the Serbs and the Bosnians.

-Well, Bill Clinton had to do this because he had already goofed up with the uh genocide in Rwanda.
+Well, Bill Clinton had to do this because he had already goofed up with the genocide in Rwanda.

 He'd already passed that up.

-He had to show that he cared somewhere in the world, had to use the military at some point in the world to show and cover up for the fact he had written that letter to Colonel Holmes that he uh uh loathed the military.
+Had to use the military at some point in the world to show and cover up for the fact he'd written that letter to Colonel Holmes that he loathed the military.

-Uh that's all phony.
+That's all phony.

 It's sabotaging conservatism, sabotaging conservatives.

-Uh it's this is folks, this is a war.
+Folks, this is a war.

-Well uh f Clinton administration people held over at state, CIA, and DOD.
+Well, Clinton administration people held over at state, CIA, and DOD.

 These people are trying to undermine this president's foreign policy, the nation's foreign policy.